Newton, KS

 About Newton, KS

-Newton is a mid-sized city in Kansas with a population of 18,443 residents.
-The median household income is $67,015 per year, which is near the national average.
-The median age in Newton is 39.9 years.
+Newton is a mid-sized city located in Kansas with a population of 18,443 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $67,015 per year, which is 11% below the national median of $75,149.
+The median age of 39.9 years is close to the US median age of 38.9 years.

 How Newton Ranks in Kansas